Don’t let a chipped or broken tooth ruin your holidays.

 - Schedule a dental examination every 6 months in order to identify and treat dental decay and disease.

-- Don’t delay on dental procedures such as placing dental crowns after root canals or replacing temporary fillings.
+- Don’t delay on dental procedures such as placing dental crowns after root canals or replacing temporary dental fillings.

 - Always wear protective equipment such as seat belts, helmets, mouth guards, and so on.